CentroDL/godot/w01/d01/student/intro_to_ruby_lab_prompt.md

 ## Part 11: Vacation to Pluto
 Your parents are vacationing on Pluto.
 They want to wish you a Happy Years right as the ball drops at Midnight.
 When should they send their message?

+## Bonus

+Check the input for all of the above programs, and print to Standard Error helpful information about the bad input (like writing `pj` when it's expecting pounds), and then exit the program without Ruby breaking and giving an error message.